ReadingTimeMachine/LLM_VQA_JCDL2025/example_hists/README.md

 }
 ```

+#### Additional question breakdowns

 Additionally, there are several extra tags for a breakdown of the question following [Microsoft's Elements of a Good Prompt slide](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://download.microsoft.com/download/e/8/7/e871d21a-dd67-4d73-b5ad-b54cbb9d6e29/English-UK-Elements-of-a-Good-Prompt.pdf&ved=2ahUKEwjI66683sGOAxWEMtAFHahlPecQFnoECBcQAQ&usg=AOvVaw3vtdFV_vMdgv33JwEfhgpI) which are at the same "level" as the `A` and `Q` of the json example above.

 ![Elements of a good prompt by microsoft include persona (ask the tool to take a role), objective (what do you want the AI to do), audience (specify who its for), context (what does the tool need to know), boundaries (set your own direction & limitations)](../resources/docs/elements_of_a_good_prompt.png)
 * `persona` -- who the AI is pretending to be, along the lines of "you are a helpful assistant...", this is often the "system" prompt when passing to APIs like ChatGPT/Claude
-* `context` -- what does the tool need to know, for single plots this is empty, but for multi-panel plots, the layout of the figure will be specified and the specific plot pointed to
+* `context` -- what does the tool need to know, for single plots like these single example histograms this is empty, but for multi-panel plots, the layout of the figure will be specified and the specific plot pointed to
 * `question` (Microsoft's "objective") -- the actual question (e.g., "what is the mean of the distribution?")
 * `format` (Microsoft's "boundaries") -- specify the output format, something like "export as a json with {"nbars":""}..."

+#### Question "Levels"

+Here "levels" refer to the 4-level paradigm developed in [Accessible Visualization via Natural Language Descriptions: A Four-Level Model of Semantic Content](http://vis.csail.mit.edu/pubs/vis-text-model/).

 Like the prior iteration, there are different "levels" of parsing the plots, as well as figure-level and plot-level questions, assuming each figure object can be made up of multiple plot axes objects (right now, there is a single axes, so just "plot0" for everything).